 - Manage cloud computing resources

-- Provide automated updates to customers in real-time
+- Apply event triggers to automate in real-time

 - And much more

-Centralizing automated workloads across a hybrid IT environment is popular amongst enterprises focused on shifting to a cloud-first approach.
+Centralizing automation across a hybrid IT environment is popular amongst enterprises focused on shifting to a cloud-first approach.
 That said, it’s an essential aspect for any company with a standardized mix of cloud and on-prem solutions.

 Enterprises that are serious about the cloud will no doubt benefit from a cloud automation platform.
 Integrating and orchestrating automated workflows across a cloud ecosystem is important, but it also adds true measurable value.
 This value goes beyond internal process improvements.
 Cloud automation’s real impact lies in how you use it to drive new revenue sources.